996icu/996.ICU/en_US.md

 >  3. arranging overtime work but giving no overtime pay;
 >......

-## Gaining more popularity and publicity
+## Gaining in popularity and publicity

 In early September 2016, it was said that __*58.com*__ (`58同城`, a classified advertisements company) introduced the "996" work schedule, without paying employees overtime who worked on weekends.
 The company later claimed that the schedule was only practiced managing extra workflow during peak season - September and October, and that the schedule was not compulsory.